blanksblanks/workspace/HW5/src/README.txt

     $ java Kruskal “cityxy.txt”

 NOTES
+ - The list of files also includes “Stick.java” which can be run without arguments and has a test case hard-coded in the main; this was not required for the written question 9.38 but I did code it to test that my reasoning was solid and have included it here
  - Graph, Edge, BinaryHeap and UnderflowException class were written to be modular and generally applicable, shared by the two different mains in Dijkstra and Kruskal classes
  - Set most instance variables in Edge and Vertex classes to public to avoid all the getters and setters from the last assignment
  - Used Linked Lists to save space wasted by Array Lists, though constantly having to initialize new iterators seemed a little inefficient